 Bearded vulture in flightA bearded vulture (Gypaetus barbatus) in flight, captured in the Swiss Alps near the Gemmipass in Leukerbad, Switzerland.

-At the end of the hike I spotted a group of bird photographers, shooting from a ridge towards the valley.
-Obviously they were all very-well equipped with cool exotic long lenses.
-My longest lens was my 24-70 f/2.8 … ouch … after doing some landscape shots from the ridge, I decided to join the fun and to put my camera in fast mode.
+At the end of the hike, I spotted a group of bird photographers, shooting from a ridge towards the valley.
+They were all very-well equipped with impressively cool exotic long lenses.
+My longest lens was my 24-70 f/2.8 … ouch!
+After shooting some landscapes from the ridge, I joined the fun and put my camera in fast mode.